 Local currency: CAD

-If you bank with TD, RBC, or Scotiabank, you already know the pain: 2.5% foreign currency conversion fees on every USD purchase, whether online or in-store.
-Canadians spend heavily on US-priced platforms (Amazon, Netflix, Shopify stores) and travel south frequently.
-A crypto card with 0% FX fees on a USD-settled balance saves that 2.5% on every cross-border transaction.
-That is the core value proposition for Canadian crypto card users.
+TD, RBC, and Scotiabank all charge 2.5% foreign currency conversion fees on every USD purchase, whether online or in-store.
+Canadians spend heavily on US-priced platforms (Amazon.com, Netflix, Shopify stores) and travel south frequently.
+A crypto card with 0% FX fees on a USD-settled balance saves that 2.5% on every cross-border transaction - the core value proposition for Canadian crypto card users.

 Canada has no domestic crypto card issuers.
 Every option available to Canadians comes from global providers.
-The good news: several strong globally available cards ship to Canadian addresses and work seamlessly with Interac, Apple Pay, and contactless terminals across the country.
+The selection narrowed significantly in 2023 when Binance withdrew and the CSA tightened requirements, pushing out several exchanges.
+What remains: a focused set of globally available cards that ship to Canadian addresses and work with Apple Pay, Google Pay, and contactless terminals nationwide.
+Exchange-linked cards from Bitget, Bybit, and Wirex do not cover the Canadian market.

 Best Card For Every Need in Canada